 Official: Haiti President Jovenel Moïse assassinated at home

-Haitian President Jovenel Moïse was assassinated in an attack on his private residence early Wednesday, according to a statement from the country’s interim prime minister, who called the killing a “hateful, inhumane and barbaric act."

-First Lady Martine Moïse was shot in the overnight attack and hospitalized, interim Premier Claude Joseph said.
+Gunmen assassinated Haitian President Jovenel Moïse and wounded his wife in their home early Wednesday, inflicting more chaos on the unstable Caribbean country that was already enduring an escalation of gang violence, anti-government protests and a recent surge in coronavirus infections.

+Claude Joseph, the interim prime minister, confirmed the killing and said the police and military were in control of security in Haiti, where a history of dictatorship and political upheaval have long stymied the consolidation of democratic rule.

-Even before the assassination, Haiti had grown increasingly unstable and disgruntled under Moïse.
-The president ruled by decree for more than two years after the country failed to hold elections and the opposition demanded he step down in recent months.
+While the streets of the Haitian capital, Port-au-Prince, were quiet Wednesday morning, some people ransacked businesses in one area.
+The country appeared to be heading for fresh uncertainty ahead of planned general elections later this year.
+Moïse, 53, had been ruling by decree for more than a year after the country failed to hold elections and the opposition demanded he step down in recent months.

+Former President Michel Martelly, whom Moïse succeeded, said he was praying for first lady Martine Moïse, calling the assassination “a hard blow for our country and for Haitian democracy, which is struggling to find its way.”

+Joseph said Martine Moïse, 47, was shot and in a hospital.
+He condemned the president's killing as a “hateful, inhumane and barbaric act.”

 “The country’s security situation is under the control of the National Police of Haiti and the Armed Forces of Haiti," Joseph said in a statement from his office.
 “Democracy and the republic will win.”

-In the early morning hours of Wednesday, the streets were largely empty in the Caribbean nation's capital of Port-au-Prince, but some people ransacked businesses in one area.

-Joseph said police have been deployed to the National Palace and the upscale community of Pétionville and will be sent to other areas.

-Joseph condemned the assassination as a “hateful, inhumane and barbaric act.”
-In the statement, he said some of the attackers spoke in Spanish but offered no further explanation.
-He later said in a radio address that they spoke Spanish or English, again offering no details.
+In the statement, Joseph said some of the attackers spoke in Spanish but offered no further explanation.
+He later said in a radio address that they spoke Spanish or English.

+A resident who lives near the president’s home said she heard the attack.

+“I thought there was an earthquake, there was so much shooting,” said the woman who spoke on condition of anonymity because she fears for her life.
+“The president had problems with many people, but this is not how we expected him to die.
+This is something I wouldn’t wish on any Haitian.”

 The White House described the attack as “horrific” and “tragic” and said it was still gathering information on what happened.
 U.S. President Joe Biden will be briefed later Wednesday by his national security team, spokesperson Jen Psaki said during an interview on MSNBC.

-Note: This story has been updated to correct that Moïse ruled by decree for more than a year, not more than two years.